cfgauss/r-novice-gapminder/inst-guide/instructor_notes.md

 *** CHALLENGES *** - 15 min

----
-title: Dataframe Manipulation with dplyr
+## Dataframe Manipulation with dplyr - finish by 2:30
-teaching: 40
-exercises: 15

----

 Manipulation of dataframes means many things to many researchers, we often